mgalgs/thetactl/README.md

 ## Limitations

-We currently don't have any access token auto-refreshing in place, and TD access tokens only last for 30 minutes, so you have to remove and re-add your TD broker account every 30 minutes :sob:
+We currently don't have any refresh token auto-refreshing in place, and TD refresh tokens only last for 90 days, so for now you have to remove and re-add your TD broker account every 90 days :sob: